tbarbette/retina-expe/README.md

 Then re-run the same NPF command, only with `local+suricata:Suricata` in the first arguments (the repo list) and add `--variables "VARIABLE={OLD,NEW}" --force-retest`.
 This will create a plot comparing the OLD and NEW value.

 If in a hurry, add `--config n_runs=1` to do only one run per variables.

-For instance, the support of DPDK in Suricata handles packets in RX and TX through different interfaces as thread mismatchs.
-So we have a mode where the client mirrors all traffic, not having eahc machine mirroring its comming packets.